 In the public sector, environmental scientists work with people at all levels of government to develop regulations and monitor compliance with environmental laws and regulations, including conservation efforts.
 Those who work on policy formation might help to identify ways of changing human behavior to avoid future problems, such as groundwater contamination or ozone depletion.
 According to the Bureau of Labor Statistics, nearly 44% of all environmental scientists and specialists are employed by Federal, State, and Local governments.

-Federal Goverment Options: Employment with the Federal government can be found through a variety of departments and agencies, including:
+Federal Government Options: Employment with the Federal government can be found through a variety of departments and agencies, including:

 - the Environmental Protection Agency,